T H E D E R E L I C T M I S C E L L A N Y

 In the late 1980s the electricity industry was privatised by the Thatcher Government, and in 1989 the Willington site was handed over to a private company, National Power.
 By this time, the tide was turning against coal.
 Government policy was encouraging the construction smaller gas-fired plants, and cleaner biofuels and renewables.
 Willington was considered dirty, outdated and expensive.
 At full load, the station burned through 52,000 tons of coal and produced 9,000 tons of ash per week which had to be carried away by road and pipeline and disposed of.
 Some of this was used in civil engineering projects and for cinder blocks, but most was landfilled in local disused quarries.
 It was rumoured at the time that National Power were trying to run Willington into the ground.
 Through the 1990s, first one set of turbines shut down, then another, the last were run down on 31st March 1999.
 Demolition of the plant followed swiftly with only the adjacent large substation and the five hyperboloid cooling towers being spared.

-After closure, the site was initially proposed for a large residential development, but the application was rejected and in 2011 permission was granted for a new gas-fired power station to be built on the site, costing £1bn.
-Since then very little seems to have happened.
-There was talk of demolishing the towers in 2017 and even a date set, but that date came and went and they stand on, 20 years after the last shift ended.
+After closure, the site was initially proposed for a large residential development, but the application was rejected as unsuitable; in 2011 permission was granted for a new gas-fired power station to be built on the site, costing £1bn.
+Since then, however, very little seems to have happened.
+There was talk of demolishing the towers in 2017 and even a date set; the day came and went yet they stand on, 20 years after the last shift ended.

 Bibliography